DeeplearningYong/Volley/README.md

 ### Function 1: Create list by group of action
 always 86% for training, 14% for testing

-### Function 2: Detect with magic proposals with given folder of images
+### Function 2: Detect frames given in two folders: raw or crop with magic proposal
 Use xingdongJiance to extract raw frames and crop frames first, then upload images to default folders for deteciton:
 ```bash
 /Data/caffe/data/Volley/testImages/rawFrames/